This post was last updated on March 7, 2023.

 Performance obligation can be identified over time if:

-When recognizing revenue over time, you base it on your progress towards satisfying the performance obligation.
+When recognizing revenue over time, you base it on your progress toward satisfying the performance obligation.
 You can measure this progress in various ways including:

 If you’re unable to measure the progress of your performance obligation, ASC 606 provides that revenue recognition be done based on the extent to which you’ve incurred costs.